Lane Thomas Player Props: Nationals vs. Rockies

 Lane Thomas At The Plate

-- He ranks 11th in batting average, 49th in on base percentage, and 23rd in slugging among the qualified hitters in baseball.
+- Among qualifying batters in MLB action, he ranks 12th in batting average, 50th in on-base percentage, and 26th in slugging.

-- Thomas has picked up a hit in 77 of 98 games this season, with multiple hits 32 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.